BenPeach1/WoodworkingProjectForum/README.md

 # Project 2: Item Catelog (Woodworking Project Forum)
-This web application demonstrates an item catelog functionality in the form of a woodworking project forum in which authorized users can add (post), edit, and delete their projects that they would like to share with the woodworking community.
+This web application demonstrates an item catalog functionality in the form of a woodworking project forum in which authorized users can add (post), edit, and delete their projects that they would like to share with the woodworking community.
 These woodworking projects are grouped into categories which can be added/edited/deleted by users with the appropriate access privileges (e.g., administrators/moderators).
 If a category contains projects posted by users, the application will not allow the category to be deleted.

 # Prerequisites for Running the Application